margoberry17/22-Home-Sales/README.md

 ![09 Cached Avg Price Per View Rating](https://github.com/margoberry17/22-Home-Sales/assets/136475202/a968a32e-6b8d-401e-b6da-98a2e9f3c352)

+The cached run time of .98 seconds is shorter than the original run time of 1.12 seconds

 7. I partitioned the "date_built" field on the formatted parquet home sales data.

 8. I created a temporary table for the parquet data.